 The Gold Connection is a podcast created and produced by members of the Gold Humanism Honor Society.
 Gold Connection: A GHHS Podcast launched in August 2020 in conjunction with the debut of the 2020 GHHS National Initiative: Humanism and Healing: Structural Racism and its Impact on Medicine.
-Learn more about the first episode below.
-Later episodes will be out in several months and engage GHHS chapters and members in their work around the 2020 National Initiative.
+Subscribe at Apple Podcasts, Spotify, Anchor, Overcast, RadioPublic, and many other podcast platforms, or listen below.

 Episode 1: Introducing the 2020 GHHS National Initiative -> Humanism and Healing: Structural Racism and its Impact on Medicine